 12 years is the minimum age requirement

 Participants must have reached their 14th birthday and wear long pants, long-sleeved shirts, and hiking boots that have a quarter-inch tread and lace above the ankles.
 Anyone arriving without meeting these requirements will not be admitted.
 Laurel Caverns provides a hard hat with light, but participants are encouraged to bring hand-held lights as well as a change of clothing.
+A release form must be signed by all participants and lawfully co-signed for minors, then presented at the time one’s program begins.
+Minors must be accompanied by a supervising adult.
+Additional rules, not covered here, are found in the release form.
+Reservations are not needed, but schools, scouts, and summer camps, bringing groups of fifteen or more should call: 724-438-3003 for group rates.

 14 years is the minimum age requirement